BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-09-code-part-two-write-up.md

 ---
 title: Code Part Two Box Write Up (HackTheBox)
 date: 2025-12-09 12:00:00 + 0100
-tags: [HackTheBox, Educational, Linux, CVE]
+tags: [HackTheBox, Educational, Linux, CVE, Sandbox Escape]
 categories: [Write Ups]
 ---

-This is an educational write up for the Code Part Two Box on HackTheBox (link [here](https://www.hackthebox.com/machines/codeparttwo)).This is a follow up to Code Part One, which can be found [here](https://www.hackthebox.com/machines/code).
+This is an educational write up for the Code Part Two Box on HackTheBox (link [here](https://www.hackthebox.com/machines/codeparttwo)).
+This box is a follow up to Code Part One, which can be found [here](https://www.hackthebox.com/machines/code).

 ## Reconnaissance